Correlation Lengths for Stochastic Matrix Product States: Introduction

-\begin{remark} We use the term “stochastically generated” because strict stationarity precisely means that there exists a measure–preserving dynamical system $(\Omega,\mcF,\Pr,\theta)$ and a measurable sampling rule $\mcS:\Omega\to\ten$ such that $\mcA_n=\mcS\circ\theta^n$ for all $n\in\mbZ$; in other words, the local data are generated by a stationary stochastic process. \end{remark}
+\begin{remark} We use the term “stochastically generated” because strict stationarity precisely means that there exists a measure–preserving dynamical system $(\Omega,\mcF,\Pr,\theta)$ and a measurable sampling rule $\mcS:\Omega\to\ten$ such that $\mcA_n=\mcS\circ\theta^n$ for all $n\in\mbZ$; in other words, the local data are generated by a stationary stochastic process.
+Here $\theta:\Omega\to \Omega$ is $\mcF$-measurable, $\pr$-preserving and invertible with an $\mcF$-measurable inverse.
+We collect such canonical constructions—Markov-, Bernoulli-, conditionally Bernoulli-, and renewal-modulated instances—in Appendix~\ref{app:examples}.